 The company will deploy thousands of Nvidia's latest H100 GPUs with high-speed network interconnects.
 It will also hire workers at the intersection of deep learning, GPU virtualization, network fabrics, and data center-scale computing.

-"Lamda is building the best cloud in the world for training AI," said Lamda Labs co-founder and CEO, Stephen Balaban.
+"Lambda is building the best cloud in the world for training AI," said Lambda Labs co-founder and CEO, Stephen Balaban.
 "Over the past couple of years, we've seen extreme growth in our cloud product."